mohamedalwhaidi/delete_unused_assets/README.md

 ## Usage
-After running the command line at the bottom, it will search within the `assets` folder of your project for any unused file within your project, then it will be deleted from this folder and moved to a new folder `unused_assets` in the root of your project with keeping track of deleted files.
+After running the command line at the bottom, it will search within the `assets` folder of your project for any unused file within your project, then it will be deleted from this folder and moved to a new folder `deleted_assets` in the root of your project with keeping track of deleted files.

 ### Built-in Commands